Dinner with Daughters

 Quinn grinned, kissing her frown away.
 "As I've told you before, I just know you.
 So listen to me, I'm very smart."

 "Mom and I have had this discussion before, and she told me flat out that she once thought what we're doing was wrong."
-The brunette stiffened.
+Rachel stiffened.
 "But, then my father cheated on her.
 She started re-analyzing everything she thought she had figured out, and yes, at first, she was a little uncomfortable with us.
 And then she saw how happy I am every time I come home from seeing you or talking to you on the phone and…she told me anything that makes me that happy can't be a sin."

 Rachel tilted her head back farther onto Quinn's shoulder, meeting her smiling face and sparkling eyes, and said softly, "Really?"